noppakorn/ddc-dashboard-scraping/README.md

 - Raw data can be downloaded by cloning this repo wiki.
 ## Data Visualisation
 - See [The Researcher](https://covid-19.researcherth.co)
+## Contributing
+- Clone the repo by `git clone https://github.com/noppakorn/ddc-dashboard-scraping.git`
+- If you need the dataset for development, Clone this repo recursively `git clone --recursive https://github.com/noppakorn/ddc-dashboard-scraping.git`
 ## Data Source
 - [DDC COVID-19 Dashboard](https://ddc.moph.go.th/covid19-dashboard/)